Purpose for processing your information

-The DPA’18 also gives you additional rights about the information we hold about you and how we use it, including the right to:
+The new General Data Protection Regulation also gives you additional rights about the information we hold about you and how we use it:

-- request to have your data deleted where there is no compelling reason for its continued processing and provided that there are no legitimate grounds for retaining it.
+- you have a right to request to have your data deleted where there is no compelling reason for its continued processing and provided that there are no legitimate grounds for retaining it

 If you have any concerns